How do you process the information you hold about me?

 Is There Parking Onsite At Forty Hall & Estate?

 Yes.
 As you drive through the main gates please turn right in to the car park where there is ample space.
 Parking is free.

 Who Manages Forty Hall & Estate?

 Forty Hall is owned and managed by Enfield Council.
-The building itself is run by the Cultural Services team who are part of the Regeneration, Leisure and Culture Department of the council.
+The building itself is run by the Cultural,Sport and Arts team who of the council.
 The park and estate is managed by the Parks Department of the Council.
 The farm and orchard are managed by the neighbouring Capel Manor.